- ABOUT US

 - Loans to recover economic losses: If your small business or private, nonprofit organization has suffered economic injury, regardless of physical damage, you may be eligible for financial assistance from the US Small Business Adminstration.
 For more information, contact the SBA at 1-800-659-2955 (TTY: 1-800-877-8339).

 - Micro loans for smaller needs:

 - The UCEDC is offering Storm Recovery Micro-Loans at 2% for five years.
-This is a fast turnaround loan program where small business owners can borrow up to $15,000.
+This is a fast turnaround loan program where small business owners can borrow up to $50,000.
 There are no collateral, or application and processing fees required.
 For more information, contact the UCEDC at 908-527-1166 or visit their website here.

 - NJ Community Capitol is providing critical loans from $10,000 to $30,000 to help small businesses pay for building repairs, equipment and inventory purchases, rent or mortgage payments, salary expenses, and utility costs for which they may need assistance.
 The loans are for up to 24 months and are at a 3% interest rate.
 Download the application, or contact the NJCC at 732-640-2061, ext.
 405, for more information.

 - The Intersect Fund is offering disaster relief loans up to $15,000 at 5% for three years to NJ small businesses that have been affected by Hurricane Sandy.
 Apply online or contact the Intersect Fund at 1-800-840-1900 for more information.